 While eating egg whites is certainly a great thing if your goal is to cut calories, don’t forget that your body needs the protein, omega-3 fatty acids, amino acids, and vitamins and minerals in the yolk of the egg.
 You will be doing your hormones and heart a favor by including 1-2 yolks in your diet a day.
 Another plus, the fat in them adds flavor.

-Now, if you want a diets and recipes that will help you lose fat, build muscle and prep you for a figure contest you need to download Figure Competition Diets & Recipes.
+Now, if you want a diets and recipes that will help you lose fat, build muscle and prep you for a figure contest you need to download Contest Prep Diets & Recipes.
 It’s perfect for the newbie to the advanced athlete.
 Choose from over 50 recipes and diets for tasty meals that will help you transform your body.

 Karen Sessions – Figure Coach